An Ozark getaway checks all boxes

 No trip to the Ozark Gateway region would be complete without taking in one of the rivers and lakes that have a deserved reputation for great fishing, stunning beauty, as well as breathtaking encounters with wildlife and birds.

 The Spring River and the White River are world-famous for their trout fishing.
 Whether you are in search of trophy rainbow trout or brown trout or others, these two rivers deliver.
-You’ll find many fishing retreats along both rivers (and on the Southfork of the Spring River) that will outfit you with boats, floats, gear, guides or whatever you want to catch your limit at some of the best fishing holes in the world.
+You’ll find many fishing retreats along both rivers (and on the Southfork of the Spring River) that will outfit you with boats, floats, gear, and guides to help you catch your limit at some of the best fishing holes in the world.

 Lake Charles State Park is best-known for its 645-acre lake where large numbers of 20-inch bass are caught every year.
 Sixty campsites provide convenient and relaxing access to the lake and its four hiking trails.